 In response to public concerns raised about the effect of future water withdrawals on the shallow upper basin, the SCCRWA commissioned the upper Lake Whitney Management Study in 2000 to determine the most environmentally sensitive and cost effective way to manage upper Lake Whitney as a water supply while maintaining the ecological and aesthetic quality of the area (Milone and MacBroom, Inc. et al., 2002).
 The study concluded that watershed management actions should take priority over dredging of accumulated sediments, as dredging would provide minimal water quality benefits while damaging potentially valuable habitat.
 Hydrologic modeling of water levels under various scenarios conducted as part of the study concluded that drawdowns as a result of public water supply withdrawals will be extremely infrequent.
-However, extended lake drawdowns of noticeable extent and duration related to maintenance of the dam and various town and state bridges crossing the lake will occur just as they have in the period since August 1991 when the reservoir and the original water treatment plant were removed from service as a public water supply.
+However, extended lake drawdowns of noticeable extent and duration related to maintenance of the dam and various town and state bridges crossing the lake will occur just as they did in the period from August 1991 to April 2005 when the reservoir was out of service as a public water supply.

 As part of an ongoing effort to document existing conditions and to provide baseline information for ongoing environmental monitoring after water withdrawals resume, the SCCRWA requested that ENSR conduct biological assessments of upper Lake Whitney after the initial 2000 investigation.
 The 2004 evaluation included a period with a large drawdown for maintenance, but without active water withdrawal.
-ENSR evaluated biological features of upper Lake Whitney in 2005, 2006 and 2007, during the first three years of water withdrawal.
-This report summarizes the biological features of upper Lake Whitney in 2007, during the third year of water withdrawal.
+ENSR evaluated biological features of upper Lake Whitney in 2005, 2006, 2007 and 2008, during the first four years of water withdrawal.
+This report summarizes the biological features of upper Lake Whitney after water withdrawal.

 Beginning in 2000, the reservoir was drawn down for maintenance activities on four occasions.
 From August to November 2000, Lake Whitney was drawn down by a maximum of about 1.6 ft for dam maintenance (Figure 1).
 Water levels were unaffected by SCCRWA operations in 2001 and 2002 (Figures 2 and 3).
 In October and November 2003 the reservoir was drawn down by a maximum of 3.9 ft, also for dam maintenance (Figure 4).
-In 2004 the reservoir's water level was again lowered from early July to late
+In 2004 the reservoir's water level was again lowered from early July to late August, reaching a maximum drawdown of about 6 feet below spillway elevation (Figure

-August, reaching a maximum drawdown of about 6 feet below spillway elevation (Figure 5).
+5).
 In 2005, the lake's water level was slightly below spillway elevation during the first half of September due to water withdrawals and downstream releases to the Mill River, coupled with an extended period of low precipitation (Figure 6).
 Following data collection for this study, the lake was drawn down in July/August 2006 to facilitate a wetland construction project to help protect the water quality of the lake (Figure 7).
 Brief drawdowns of less than 1 foot below spillway elevation occurred during June and October 2007 for dam inspection and maintenance.
 (Figure 8).
+In 2008, water levels exceeded spillway elevation at all times (Figure 9).

-Actual water withdrawal does not appear to have had a measurable effect on water levels, but continued monitoring has provided data on the impact of changing water levels on basic biological components that help present a picture of conditions under the range of water levels in the lake.
+Public water supply withdrawals do not appear to have had a significant effect on water levels, but continued monitoring has provided data on the impact of changing water levels on basic biological components that help present a picture of conditions under the range of water levels in the lake.